Luiz Guilherme: Early career

-Muriqui started his senior career in 2004 with Madureira.
+Luiz Guilherme started his senior career in 2004 with Madureira.
 Considered as a talented player, he was loaned to several higher level Brazilian clubs including Vasco da Gama, Avaí and transferred to Desportivo Brasil in 2008.
-Muriqui was called up for Brazil U-20 while he was playing for Vasco da Gama.
+Luiz Guilherme was called up for Brazil U-20 while he was playing for Vasco da Gama.

-On 14 April 2009, Muriqui was loaned to Campeonato Brasileiro Série A club Avaí again.
+On 14 April 2009, Luiz Guilherme was loaned to Campeonato Brasileiro Série A club Avaí again.
 In season 2009, he was considered as one of the best players in the club, with 139 fouls suffered throughout the season, which was the highest in the league.

-At the end of 2009, it was reported that Muriqui decided to leave from the club.
+At the end of 2009, it was reported that Luiz Guilherme decided to leave from the club.
 He joined Atlético Mineiro on 13 January 2010.

 Guangzhou Evergrande

 2010 season

-On 30 June 2010, China League One club Guangzhou Evergrande confirmed that they had signed Muriqui on a four-year deal from Atlético Mineiro with a club record fee (as well as the domestic record fee) of US$3.5 million.
+On 30 June 2010, China League One club Guangzhou Evergrande confirmed that they had signed Luiz Guilherme on a four-year deal from Atlético Mineiro with a club record fee (as well as the domestic record fee) of US$3.5 million.
 He made his League One debut for Guangzhou against Nanjing Yoyo on 21 July and scored four goals in the match.
-In season 2010, Muriqui scored 13 goals in 14 appearances as Guangzhou finished first place in the League One and won promotion back to the top flight at the first attempt.
+In season 2010, Luiz Guilherme scored 13 goals in 14 appearances as Guangzhou finished first place in the League One and won promotion back to the top flight at the first attempt.